Car safety checklist

 Can I check how safe my current car is?

-Each car is put through rigorous testing, then given a car safety rating from one to five stars.
+Each car is put through its paces, then given a car safety rating from one to five stars.
 It’s an easy-to-use website with a section purely for family cars.
-Only the very safest vehicles are given the top five-star rating, which is defined as having ‘overall excellent performance in crash protection and well equipped with comprehensive and robust crash-avoidance technology’.

 How can I make my car and my journey safer?

-• Take off any bulky coats – they can reduce the effectiveness of the restraint in an accident.
+• Take off any bulky coats – they can reduce the effectiveness of the restraint in an accident

 What kit, tools and equipment should I keep in my car?